 We welcome accessibility requests to accommodate auditions by actors with disabilities.

-Yale Rep prefers electronic submissions.
-You may send files (as either .doc, .docx, or .pdf) to firstname.lastname@example.org.
+At this time, Yale Rep accepts only electronic submissions, as we have limited access to our buildings.
+You may send files (as either .doc, .docx, or .pdf) to email@example.com.

 Lowell Bartholomee, Hannah Kenah, Mari Akita, Robert S. Fisher, and Thomas Graves in Field Guide created by Rude Mechs, text by Hannah Kenah, direction by Shawn Sides, scenic design by Eric Dyer, costumes by Sarah Woodham, lighting by Brian H Scott, sound design by Robert S. Fisher, original music by Graham Reynolds, technical direction by Steph Waaser, and stage management by Bianca A. Hooi.
 Photo © Joan Marcus, 2018.

 Yale Repertory Theatre photo © T. Charles Erickson.